|

 - Molassed anything - this introduces too much sugar.
 If you look at the back of the feed bag before you buy it, almost all feeds are molassed - avoid these!
 Be aware - MOST OF THE FEEDS THAT ARE RECOMMENDED FOR LAMINITICS ARE STILL MOLASSED.
 Even most of the licks on the market are molassed.
 Usually if a feed is mollased it also has a mould inhibitor to raise the shelf life - this mould inhibitor also kills off gut flora.

 - The Lucerne family.
-This includes alfa, peas and clover.
+This includes alfa, soy, peas and clover.
 The Lucerne family do not occur in any large quantities naturally in a horses diet, and are far too rich as a feedstuff.
+A very healthy horse can probably tolerate a small quantity of legume, but if your horse has health issues it is a risk.
 Alfa is one of the best sources of calcium, but it is so rich in calcium that it can overload the body with calcium and may hinder the absorption of phosphorus, zinc and other essential minerals.
 These minerals are vital for a healthy body - and hoof!
 Pea does not occur naturally in a horses diet, and a free roaming horse would never access the amounts of clover that occurs in some of our pastures.

 - Chemicals, preservatives, additives, mould inhbitors.
 For the same reason that they are not good for us, they are not good for your horse.
 Some preservatives put into feeds are also thyroid inhibitors - so if you have a fat horse, he/she is probably going to get even fatter!
 Mould inhibitors are antimicrobial - i.e they kill microbes - so what happens when they are ingested by the horse?
 They kill off gut flora.

-- Horsehage/Haylage - there are micotoxin concerns with this type of rich forage.
+- Horsehage/Haylage - there are micotoxin concerns with this type of forage.
+Haylage is also a less healthy choice for encouraging good digestive bacteria, but often great at encouraging the bad bacteria.
 It is not always possible to avoid if hay is very scarce, but consider giving a detoxification if you have to feed it.
+The ''wetter'' and more pungent smelling the haylage is the worse it will be for your horses digestive health.

 Options to feed

 - A good vitamin and mineral supplement.
-Avoid the supplements that are molassed and have derivatives of cerals and lucerne or additives in them.
+Avoid the supplements that are molassed and have waste product (such as oatfeed and wheatfeed), derivatives of cerals or additives in them.
+Chelation makes the minerals more bio available.
+Avoid feeds that state ''vitamin / mineral premix'' as these are a lesser quality, bulk produced.

 - Organic Oats - they have a 90% starch digestibility compared to around 30% starch digestibility of other cereals (i.e other cereals require far more stomach acid to be broken down) Whole oats are preferable to crushed or rolled, as there is a good nutritional fat and fibre value in the husk as well.
 Oats have a good oil content (7%) and are usually highly appreciated by the horse!
-Keep the oats to max 500g per day, as it is believed that any more may effect the PH balance in the gut.
+Keep the oats to max 400/500g per day, as it is believed that any more may effect the PH balance in the gut.
+If your horse is a laminitic/chronic laminitic feeding oats would probably not be suitable.

-- Good timothy or meadow mix hay.
-Some hay producers will spray their hay with preservatives - avoid these.
+- Good mixedmeadow hay.
+Some hay producers will spray their hay with nitrate fertilisers - avoid these.

-- Good water.
+- Clean water.
 It may be of interest to check/test your water to know what you have - most of us don't!

 As part of your trim and consultation I will give you specific recommendations and advice on what is helpful options to feed your horse - so we can work WITH him in recovering his beautiful healthy feet - not against!